 Commentators who think the BBC is a hotbed of radicals and anarchists need their heads examined for any sign of intelligence.

 The press’s media

 The BBC was shaped by a Scotsman on the make, John Reith, later Lord Reith, a man desperately keen to be invited to Churchill’s Tory cabinet.
 Like Gordon Brown a son of the manse, Reith found it difficult to relate to people.
 Churchill didn’t trust him.
 He never offered him high office.

 Reith moulded the BBC in his own image, authoritarian and pro-establishment.
 It remains that way with only a shake up of its moral ethics in these last years.
 Please be advised: BBC Scotland pays homage to British orthodoxy daily.

 Higher standards or die

-If the Scottish press and its broadcasting outlets BBC and STV had any real integrity, any scruples beyond keeping an eye on their contracts and salaries and advertisers happy they would jettison Westminster orthodoxy to the seas.
+If the Scottish press and its broadcasting outlets BBC and STV had any real integrity, any scruples beyond keeping an eye on their contracts and salaries and advertisers happy they would jettison Westminster orthodoxy into the sea.

-If Scotland’s press want to help create a free and democratic society it better begin participating now before their newspapers collapse for lack of readers, held in contempt, supplanted by the Internet.
-Time and our tolerance are fast running out.
+If Scotland’s press want to help create a free, democratic society it better begin participating now before their newspapers collapse for lack of readers, held in contempt, supplanted by the Internet.
+Time and tolerance are fast running out.

 NOTE This is a companion piece to ‘The Shame of the Press’: https://wp.me/p4fd9j-dC